 - Installation and maintenance of properly licensed/approved software.

 All users must adhere to the University of Iowa Acceptable Use Policies as published at https://opsmanual.uiowa.edu/community-policies/acceptable-use-information-technology-resources.
 Any activities performed on the computer that violate the University of Iowa Acceptable Use Policies may result in loss of network access.

 When the CLAS Linux Group updates the version of Linux it supports, all CLAS Linux Group-administered computers will be re-evaluated to determine eligibility for support.
 To maintain their support status, users may be required to upgrade their computer systems.
 If the system is not properly upgraded, the CLAS Linux Group will drop support of the system or work with the researcher to isolate the system on the network (behind a jump host).
 The CLAS Linux Group will give users at least two months notice about required upgrades before dropping support.

 The following services are not provided to any Linux computer user:

 - Users are strongly urged to save all data onto the CLAS Linux Group file server which is backed up nightly.
 CLAS Linux Group discourages saving any data to the local hard drive.
 The CLAS Linux Group will not be able to repair or restore local files in the case of hardware failure or system problem.
 The CLAS Linux group will work with the research to find the most cost effective way to backup the users research data.
-See the Backup/Restore policy for more details.
+See the Backup/Restore Service Description for more details.